23 Million Internal Links – SEO Case Study

 But let’s not underestimate the power of internal links.
 Whenever I discuss the issue with colleagues at one of our trusted SEO partners, internal linking is one of the first levers pulled when clients need results fast (the others often being title tags and schema markup.)

-Indeed, when used correctly, they can be very effective, as the data suggest.
+Indeed, they can be very effective when used correctly, as our data suggest.

 For this study, we looked at 23 million internal links across 1,800 websites, representing approximately 520,000 individual URLs.
 We then compared these to data from Google Search Console to determine search clicks for each URL.